koalneu/IoTBay/README.md

 NEED TO DO:

-text field checks
+text field checks - ???
+NOT SURE HOW TO DO

 move MODEL functions to Controller

-Handle guest -> automatically guest remove buttons etc.
+Handle guest -> automatically guest remove buttons etc. - FINISHED

-Add button to return to landing page on each screen
+Add button to return to landing page on each screen - FINISHED

 Database for acesss logs